Arrow AcademyLike arrows in the hands of a warriorPsalm 127:4

 - Students complete a Passion Project which is intended to incorporate all aspects of our guiding principles and education modules.
 Students choose a topic they are passionate about and research the topic deeply through reading, interviewing experts, and experiencing everything they can about their passion.
 At the end of the project, students develop a presentation to share with their peers and the other co-op families during the exhibition day at the conclusion of each unit.
 Over time, students will develop a portfolio of their projects documenting their progress and growth.

 - Families are responsible for instruction in the core subjects (Reading, Writing, and Math) so that each student can move at his/her own pace/schedule in those areas.
+Resources are available, but families are free to choose other curriculum that best fits their child and family.

 - For the 2019-2020 school year, Arrow Academy is only accepting students ages 7 to 11 at a second grade or higher reading level.